Successful medical treatment of glans ischemia after voluntary buprenorphine injection | Canada Hyperbarics Skip to main content

 What They Found

-A 26-year-old man presented with glans pain four days after self-injecting buprenorphine, and tests revealed Enterobacter cloacae urethritis and distal penis ischemia.
+A 26-year-old man presented with glans pain four days after self-injecting buprenorphine, and tests revealed Enterobacter cloacae urethritis and distal penis ischaemia.
 After 48 hours of antibiotics showed no improvement, a 28-day multi-drug treatment including antibiotics, heparin, an antiplatelet drug, ilomedin, and hyperbaric oxygen therapy led to clinical improvement of the lesions with no functional complications.

 Canadian Relevance